skaldlabs/skald/README.md

     </a>
 </p>

-# Skald: The open-source RAG API
+# Skald: The open-source RAG platform

-With Skald you don't need to implement RAG ever again.
-Push context to our API, and get chat, search, and more out of the box.

-Get up-and-running in minutes, then configure everything just how you want it and evaluate performance with our built-in evaluation tools.
+Skald gives you a production-ready RAG in minutes through a plug-and-play API, and then let's you configure your RAG engine exactly to your needs.

+Our solid defaults will work for most use cases, but you can tune every part of your RAG to better suit your needs.
+That means configurable vector search params, reranking, models, query rewriting, chunking (soon), and more.

+Ship, configure, and evaluate performance directly inside Skald.

 <a href="https://join.slack.com/t/skaldcommunity/shared_invite/zt-3he986lub-UWKTZneOAUeTFa4LDXpFEg">
     <img height='40' src="/readme-assets/join-slack.svg" alt="skald-cli">